How the Insurance Adjuster Processes a Claim

-The insurance adjuster then may contact local construction professionals to get an idea of the average repair costs that would be associated the type of storm damage the homeowner's house suffered.
+The insurance adjuster then may contact local construction professionals to get an idea of the average repair costs that would be associated with the type of storm damage the homeowner's house suffered.
 Then the insurance claims adjuster would put all the information they gathered into a report to present to the insurance company to review.
 If the insurance company reviews the insurance adjuster's claim report and it is approved by the homeowner, the homeowner would then receive monetary compensation for the storm damage on their home.

 Another type of professional that works with insurance claims adjusting is the public insurance claims adjuster.
 A public insurance claims adjuster is often hired by businesses and individuals alike.
 Public insurance claims adjusters are self employed, so some feel that a public insurance claims adjuster may be more impartial since they are not an employee of the insurance company.

 The public insurance claims adjuster prepares the insurance claim in a similar fashion as the insurance company's insurance claim adjuster and presents their findings to the insurance company that the claim is being sent to.
 This is used as a negotiation tool that some individuals and businesses feel has been able to help them get more monetary compensation than just using the insurance company's hired claims adjuster and therefore is worth the extra cost of paying for a public insurance claims adjuster.